 A future employer will look at your social media profiles and the information from your social media could sway their decision.

-I’ve broken down quick steps to take to clean up your LinkedIn, Facebook, Twitter and Instagram profiles and make sure you share the best information about yourself professionally.
+I’ve broken down quick steps to take to clean up your LinkedIn, Facebook, Twitter and Instagram profiles.
+And always make sure you share the best information about yourself.

 Refresh this information on all your social media profiles.
 Especially the ones you are active on.